codewithdhruba01/ComfortPG_Website/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENS](./LICENSE) file for details.

 ## Links